KenKundert/emborg/README.rst

 use often and in an interactive manner with the expectation that you would use Borg directly for the remaining commands.

+*Emborg* is not intended for use with *Borg* version 2.0 or later.
+Instead, the successor to *Emborg* should be used: Assimilate_.

 Getting Help
 ------------

-You can find the documentation on `ReadTheDocs <https://emborg.readthedocs.io>`_.
+You can find the documentation here: Emborg_.

-The *help* command provides information on how to use Avendesora's various features.
+The *help* command provides information on how to use Emborg's various features.
 To get a listing of the topics available, use::

     emborg help